lakshmipriyakoochi/employee-management-system-582/README.md

 npm run preview	Preview the production build locally 2.6 Deployment

-The app is deployed on Vercel as a static Vite build — there is no server-side code or API routes, so it deploys as a pure static site (vite build output).
+The app is deployed on Vercel as a static Vite build  it deploys as a pure static site (vite build output).
 Any static host (Vercel, Netlify, GitHub Pages) would work equally well since all "backend" behavior is simulated client-side with localStorage.

-2.7 Known Limitations
-No real authentication — any credentials log you in; not suitable for production without a real auth backend.
-No multi-user/multi-device sync — data lives only in one browser's local storage.
-No server persistence — refreshing in a different browser or clearing site data loses all changes.
-No pagination — the employee list renders all records at once (fine for demo-scale data, not for large datasets).

-Documentation generated from the project source at commit main of lakshmipriyakoochi/employee-management-system-582.